apache/flink-web/contributing/code-style-and-quality-formatting.zh.md

 The dot of a chained call is always on the line of that chained call proceeding the call at the beginning.

-Example of breaking the list of chaind calls:
+Example of breaking the list of chained calls:

 ```
 values